bids-standard/bids-validator/README.md

 		]
 	}

-In the above example the two errors will only be ignored if both of them are triggered during validation.
+In the above example the two issues will only be ignored if both of them are triggered during validation.

 	{
 		"ignore": [